 Full name: Sara Jane Reynolds Kaulbach

-She had taught in grade schools and in universities, had been employed for a time in the legal department of the treasury, and had served as assistant law clerk for the Montana senate.
+She had taught in grade schools and in universities, had been employed for a time in the legal department of the treasure, and had served as assistant law clerk for the Montana senate.

 4 September 1904, in Great Falls, Montana